Stephen Lillie

 Stephen Lillie (born 4 February 1966) is a British diplomat who was High Commissioner to Cyprus from 2018 to 2022.

 Career

 Lillie was educated at South Wolds Comprehensive School and The Queen's College, Oxford.
 He joined HM Diplomatic Service in 1988 and was sent for Chinese language training at the School of Oriental and African Studies and the Chinese University of Hong Kong 1989–91.
 He served in Beijing 1992–96, at the Foreign and Commonwealth Office (FCO) 1996–99, at Guangzhou as Consul-General 1999–2003, and in New Delhi 2003–06.
 He was head of the Far Eastern Department at the FCO 2006–09, then ambassador to the Philippines and also non-resident ambassador to Micronesia, the Marshall Islands and Palau 2009–13.
 He was Director, Asia Pacific, at the FCO 2013–17 and was then appointed to be High Commissioner to the Republic of Cyprus from April 2018.
+In May 2026, the former head of MI6, Richard Dearlove, called for a probe of Lillie's past discussions with Grandview Institution, a think tank with links to China's Ministry of State Security, citing national security concerns.